 dataf$Added_Column <- "Value"Code language: R (r)

 Note how we used the operator $ to create the new column in the dataframe.
 What we added, to the dataframe, was a character (i.e., the same word).
 This will produce a character vector as long as the number of rows.
-Here’s the first 6 rows of the dataframe with the added column:
+Here is the first 6 rows of the dataframe with the added column:

 Column added to the r dataframe